Testing of Autonomous Vehicles with a Driver

 As of March 12, 2020, there are 65 Autonomous Vehicle Testing Permit holders.

 Under the testing regulations, manufacturers are required to provide DMV with a Report of Traffic Collision Involving an Autonomous Vehicle (form OL 316) within 10 days after the collision.

 View Autonomous Vehicle Collision Reports submitted to the department.
 Each OL 316 is redacted of information that is not appropriate for disclosure under the California Public Records Act.

 Autonomous Vehicle Disengagement Reports

-The California Autonomous Vehicle Testing Regulations require every manufacturer authorized to test autonomous vehicles on public roads to submit an annual report summarizing the disengagements of the technology during testing.
+The California Autonomous Vehicle Testing Regulations require every manufacturer authorized to test autonomous vehicles on public roads to submit an annual report summarizing the disengagement of the technology during testing.
 This disengagement report is due January 1 each year.
 The first report covers the period from when the permit was issued to November 30 of the following year.
-Subsequent reports provide details from December 1 to November 30.
+Subsequent reports provide details from December 1 to November 30 of each year.

-The DMV introduced a new Annual Report of Autonomous Vehicle Disengagement (OL 311R) (PDF) form to help standardize the reporting method.
+The DMV introduced a Annual Report of Autonomous Vehicle Disengagement (OL 311R) (PDF) form in 2018 to help standardize the reporting method.

 Previous Hearings and Workshops

 If you have been unable to attend the previous workshop or public hearings, you may view the Previous Autonomous Vehicle Workshops and Videos